 “There are a few different applications for this device, including the workplace environment,” Besier said.
 “In an environment where workers undergo heavy lifting, this is designed to take some of the load.
 The project is about assisting what’s already there – so assisting able bodied individuals in the workplace.”

-Besier added that the intention of the project is not to replace human capital.
+Besier also said that the intention of the project is not to replace human capital.

 He clarified that this will not happen for quite some time, and pondered the possibilities that the success of the project could open up.